txbdev/Landscape-Text-Pico-ePaper-2.9/README.md

 # Landscape-Text-Pico-ePaper-2.9
-Display large text on Waveshare Pico ePaper 2.9 inch display
+Display text (whatever font and size you want) in landscape on Waveshare Pico ePaper 2.9 inch display